A Nightmare on Elm Street 2: Freddy's Revenge: Development

 Pre-production for A Nightmare on Elm Street 2 began in April 1985.
 Screenwriter Leslie Bohem pitched the producers with his idea of using pregnancy and possession as a plot device for the second film: "My concept was a homage to Rosemary's Baby.
 I came up with a plot that had a new family move into the house, a teenage boy, his pregnant mother and a stepfather the boy didn't get along with.
 It was a real bloody, scary idea, much more physical and realistic because the dream reality stuff was less central to these movies then.
 My story was more of a possession scenario with Freddy getting inside the mother's womb, controlling the fetus.
 But New Line passed on it because [executive] Sara Risher was pregnant at the time, and I understand the idea upset her.
 So they went with David Chaskin's concept instead."

 Though both films ended up using the spirit possession concept, the pregnancy idea would eventually be used in the sequel A Nightmare on Elm Street 5: The Dream Child, which Bohem would write the script for.

-Robert Shaye offered Wes Craven the chance to direct again, but he turned down the offer since he had many problems with the script, such as the "possessed parakeet" that seemed very ridiculous to him, and of Freddy merging with the main character and manifesting in real life at the pool party to kill scores of teenagers of which many are bigger than him, which Craven thought would diminish Freddy's scare factor as Robert Englund is not very tall in stature.
+Robert Shaye offered Wes Craven the chance to direct again after helming A Nightmare on Elm Street, but he turned down the offer since he had many problems with the script, such as the "possessed parakeet" that seemed very ridiculous to him, and of Freddy Krueger merging with the main character and manifesting in real life at the pool party to kill scores of teenagers of which many are bigger than him, which Craven thought would diminish Freddy's scare factor as Robert Englund is not very tall in stature.